HTTP-RPC/Kilo/README.md

     * `WebServiceProxy` - class for invoking remote web services
     * `WebServiceException` - exception thrown when a service operation returns an error
 * `org.httprpc.beans`
-    * `BeanAdapter` - class that presents the properties of a Java Bean object as a map and vice versa
+    * `BeanAdapter` - class that presents the properties of a Java bean object as a map and vice versa
-    * `Key` - annotation that associates a custom key with a Bean property
+    * `Key` - annotation that associates a custom key with a bean property
 * `org.httprpc.sql`
     * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps or typed row values
     * `Parameters` - class for applying named parameters values to prepared statements